City-of-Helsinki/helfi-test-automation-python/README.md

 For Full list of commands available run *robot --help* in command prompt

 # Useful information:
-## For cleaning up logs and such before each run, you can chain commands and remove the robotframework-reports folder altogether before your test run as follows (in windows):
+### For cleaning up logs and such before each run, you can chain commands and remove the robotframework-reports folder altogether before your test run as follows (in windows):

-            /c del /S /Q <full path to reports folder>
+            del /S /Q <full path to reports folder>
 and full command example is:

-            /c del /S /Q C:\TA\helfi\robotframework-reports & robot -i GALLERY -A ./environments/local.args -d robotframework-reports
+            del /S /Q C:\TA\helfi\robotframework-reports & robot -i DEMO -A ./environments/local.args -d C:\TA\helfi\robotframework-reports .

-## For cleaning up reports folder for easier readability you can transfer selenium-screenshots to subfolder by:
+### For cleaning up reports folder for easier readability you can transfer selenium-screenshots to subfolder by:

             mkdir <reports folder>\screenshots\selenium-screenshots & move /Y <reports folder>\sele*.png <reports folder>\screenshots\selenium-screenshots